naveenspace7/falcon/Engines/RTU/README.md

 2. RTU can perform simultaneous multiple operations with very least latency.

 #### Limitations
-No know limitations
+No known limitations

 #### Run Modes
-Debug Mode: To run the engine in debug mode, the DEBUG switch in CMakeLists.txt should be set to 1.
+1. Debug Mode: To run the engine in debug mode, the DEBUG switch in CMakeLists.txt should be set to 1.
 Doing this will launch the process with connect to the TTY console.
-Real Mode: Making the DEBUG switch 0 while building, will make the program run as a daemon.
+2. Real Mode: Making the DEBUG switch 0 while building, will make the program run as a daemon.
 The logging takes place in syslog.

 #### Building the Engine
 1. Direct to linux_build in RTU directory. if one doesn't exist, create it.